 Do you feel bored at work?
-According to Robert Half International, three in five employees report feeling listless on the job.
-This is no unimportant matter knowing that we’ll spend one-third of our life or 90,000 hours in the office.
+According to Robert Half International, three in five employees report feeling listless at their job.
+This is no unimportant matter knowing that we’ll spend one-third of our life, or 90,000 hours, in the office.
 How can we maximize that time?

 Following is one friendly reminder and three practical, counterintuitive actions you can take to enjoy your boring work more than you’ve ever thought possible.